Keyboard shortcuts

 Edge Devices

-It aims to provide Heroku and Digital Ocean types of cloud developer experiences, to help you bring your control plane to your on-premise devices, without the use of heavyweight virtual machines or operator-intensive Kubernetes.
-This enables developers to implement low-latency control functions such as interacting with IoT busses or performing edge ETL.
+It aims to help you bring your control plane to your on-premise devices, without the use of heavyweight virtual machines, operator-intensive Kubernetes, or heavyweight Docker images.
+This enables developers to implement low-latency control functions that are informed by ML or AI based inference, using real-time data from IoT busses.

 A cloud-hosted control plane is made available at console.on-prem.net and api.on-prem.net, and is ready for use by edge devices such as Raspberry Pi that are able to phone home to the cloud.